 If you walk into an average 5th or 6th-grade classroom, you could ask a question that the students are very used to answering.
 That question is, “What do you want to be when you grow up?”

 Whereas 10 or 15 years ago, you may have heard answers like a doctor, teacher, astronaut, actor are all careers one would assume a child would set their sights on.
 You might even hear the rogue unicorn or ballerina.
-However, the career choice of many children today is YouTube vlogging, also known as a content creator.
+However, many children's career choice is YouTube vlogging, also known as a content creator.

 You may laugh, but this answer isn’t as ridiculous as it sounds.
 While aspiring to make money online, creating videos for an eager audience may seem to be the dreams of children, many adults are living and even thriving on this method of income generation.